-The Ironwood Developing Artists Chamber Music Program in 2013 is a non-residential education program held at the Melbourne Conservatorium of Music, Southbak Campus, focussing on classical string chamber music repertoire, including the string trios, string quartets and string quintets by Haydn, Mozart and Beethoven and their contemporaries.
-The program is unique in Australia in bridging the gap between student and professional performance for musicians working in historically informed performance, and offers exceptional study and performance opportunities, directed by Ironwood's specialists musicians.
+The Ironwood Developing Artists Chamber Music Program in 2013 is a non-residential education program held at the Melbourne Conservatorium of Music, Southbank Campus, focusing on classical string chamber music repertoire, including the string trios, string quartets and string quintets by Haydn, Mozart and Beethoven and their contemporaries.
+The program is unique in Australia in bridging the gap between student and professional performance for musicians working in historically informed performance, and offers exceptional study and performance opportunities, directed by Ironwood's specialist musicians.

 Dates: 1-6 July 2013

 Further information and applications can be found online here.

 The Ironwood Developing Artists Program is unique in Australia in bridging the gap between student and professional performance for musicians working in historically informed performance (HIP).

 This opportunity for Developing Artists is a new one for the Austrlia.
 Previously, students in the area of historic performance practice on early instruments had to travel to Europe or the United States/Canada to be part of high level emerging artist programs.
 This program fills a gap in our region.